-When monitoring and reporting on achieving NPI through the biodiversity management plan, many sites at Teck use a Pressure-State-Response framework (Figure 29).
+When monitoring and reporting on achieving NPI through the biodiversity management plan, many sites at Teck use a Pressure-State-Response framework below.
 The three types of indicators within the framework are:

 - Pressure indicators identify and track risks to different Ecosystems and Biodiversity Elements, such as the amount of habitat disturbance created by the construction and ongoing operation of a site.

 - State indicators indicate the condition of Elements.
 When compared against baseline values, state indicators demonstrate whether biodiversity is being maintained, declining, or improving over time.

 - Response indicators identify and track mitigation actions taken by the company to reduce or negate its pressures to biodiversity or to have a net positive impact.

 Together, these three types of indicators capture the causal link between Teck’s impacts (pressure), mitigation measures (response) and biodiversity outcomes (state), and present a complete framework for the monitoring and adaptive management of Teck’s biodiversity control and mitigation measures.
 This framework guides our approach to achievement of our goal of having a net positive impact.

 Learn more about our biodiversity performance in our 2018 Sustainability Report.